NHSDigital/nhs-notify-web-cms/docs/pages/features/emails.md

 section: Message channels
 ---

-Use NHS Notify to bulk send free unlimited emails to patients and members of the public.
+Use NHS Notify to send free unlimited emails to patients and members of the public, in bulk and individually.

 {% include components/image.html
     src="nhs-notify-email-example.svg"